Sqash/artist-base/README.md

 ## //TODO (notes for me)

-1. Make a wiki page for all the resource files

-2. Add animation to the gallery carousels and collapsed navbar slidedown.
-It would make it look much nicer by default.

-3. Write actual unit tests for all controllers (using $httpBackend I think)
+1. Write actual unit tests for all controllers (using $httpBackend I think)

+2. Make a wiki page for cloning, setup, and push to IO

-4. Version 1.0! :D
+3. Version 1.0! :D

 ## Build & development